Specialist sixth-form colleges are more effective than school sixth-forms and general further education colleges

 Each group consisted of students with similar backgrounds in such terms as prior attainment, special needs status, income deprivation, free school meal eligibility and ethnic background.

 Each of these background characteristics were shown to have some impact on a student's likelihood of achieving A-A* grades at A-level, with prior attainment the strongest indicator.

-Professor Daniel Muijs who led the research said: "Although the reasons behind these variances are not definitive, we believe that sixth form colleges may produce better A-level results due to a number of factors.
+Professor Daniel Muijs who led the research said: "Although the reasons behind these variances are not definitive, we believe that sixth form colleges may produce better A-level results due to a

 "These include the breadth of provision, the specialised teaching expertise and the fact that a sixth form college creates a campus-like environment , in which students have an experience of freedom and scale that is closer to university life.